Prince of Ning rebellion: Outbreak and initial moves

 Wang Yangming quickly retreated south from Fengcheng to the prefectural seat of Ji'an.
 According to the records of Wang Yangming's disciples, when Wang wanted to sail from Fengcheng to the south, the helmsman refused, stating that it was impossible to sail up the river against the south wind.
 Wang stood on the bow facing north and appealed to Heaven, asking for assistance in helping his country and changing the direction of the wind.
 He also expressed that if Heaven favored the rebels and brought misfortune upon the people, he would rather not live any longer.
 After a while, the wind died down and changed direction, allowing Wang and his entourage to sail south (though not on a large official ship, but on a smaller and faster fishing boat).
 The prefect of Ji'an Prefecture, Wu Wending, became Wang's first deputy.
 In an attempt to gain popular support, Wang distributed over 1,000 leaflets, wooden tablets, and flags to the people, emphasizing that their fate was tied to their stance towards the rebels.
 He urged them to remain calm, follow the guidance of local leaders, support loyalists, and enlist brave men in the government army.
 Wang did not have an army at this point, so he decided to delay and confuse the rebels in order to give the Nanjing authorities and government time to prepare a defense and counterattack.
 He believed that he could outsmart the inexperienced prince in terms of warfare.
 To further deceive the rebels, he forged a letter claiming that the government had already ordered the commander of the troops from the southern provinces of Guangxi and Guangdong to march on Nanchang a month and a half prior, and that they were on their way.

 The cautious prince, instead of leading his army as planned, remained in Nanchang.
 He gradually gathered 20,000 well-trained soldiers and over 10,000 bandits, along with various conscripts, giving him a total of 60-70,000 men.
 These forces were currently pillaging the surrounding counties of Linjiang, Xingan, Fengcheng, and Fengxin.
-Meanwhile, the rebel vanguard advanced down the Yangtze River and began the siege of Anqing on 23 July.
+The rebel vanguard advanced down the Yangtze River and began the siege of Anqing on 23 July.
 Anqing, a prefectural seat located about 270 km from Nanjing, was defended by Prefect Zhang Wenjin and Regional Military Commissar Cui Wen.
 Despite having only a small number of soldiers, they were able to mobilize the population and effectively defend the city.
 In Nanjing, Qiao Yu (1457–1524, Nanjing minister of war) organized the city's defense and even had 300 suspected rebel agents executed.